kxxt/aspeak/README.md

 It seems that Microsoft has deliberately done some changes to prevent 3rd party tools(such as aspeak) using their trial service.

-You are expected to receive this error now:
+You are expected to receive this error if you are still using `aspeak < 3.1.0`:

 ```
 WebSocket upgrade failed: Unspecified connection error (200).
 USP state: 2.
 Received audio size: 0 bytes.
 ```

-There is an on-going discussion([#33](https://github.com/kxxt/aspeak/issues/33)) for this issue.
-Please do not open new issues for the same error.
+Please upgrade to `aspeak >= 3.1.0`.

+Credit goes to @ujmyvq1582, who [proposed a fix](https://github.com/kxxt/aspeak/issues/33#issuecomment-1304673329) and @flt6, who [implemented the fix](https://github.com/kxxt/aspeak/pull/35).

 ## Installation